SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.en.md

 ### Let’s start with an example

-Larry has written a web site which allows users to order their own custom unicorns.
+Larry has written a web site which allow users to order their own custom unicorns.

-The general workflow (what we'll call the “happy path”) is something like this:
+The general workflow (what we will call the “happy path”) is something like this:

 * Create an account
-* Configure their unicorn
+* Configure the unicorn
-* Add her to the shopping cart
+* Add it to the shopping cart
 * Check out and pay
-* Give feedback about their unicorn
+* Give feedback about the unicorn

 It would be tempting to write one grand Selenium script to perform all these operations–many will try.
 **Resist the temptation!**
 Doing so will result in a test that
 a) takes a long time,
 b) will be subject to some common issues around page rendering timing issues, and
 c) is such that if it fails,
-it won't give you a concise, “glanceable” method for diagnosing what went wrong.
+it will not give you a concise, “glanceable” method for diagnosing what went wrong.

 The preferred strategy for testing this scenario would be to break it down to a series of independent, speedy tests, each of which has one “reason” to exist.

-Let's pretend you want to test the second step:
+Let us pretend you want to test the second step:
 Configuring your unicorn.
 It will perform the following actions:

 * Create an account
 * Configure a unicorn

-Note that we're skipping the rest of these steps, we will test the rest of the workflow in other small, discrete test cases, after we're done with this one.
+Note that we are skipping the rest of these steps, we will test the rest of the workflow in other small, discrete test cases, after we are done with this one.

 To start off, you need to create an account.
 Here you have some choices to make: